Rolls-Royce buys out controls JV partner Goodrich

-LONDON Britain's Rolls-Royce said it would buy out partner Goodrich Corp in its engine controls joint venture, gaining full ownership of its fuel pumps and metering units business.
+LONDON Britain's Rolls-Royce (RR.L) said it would buy out partner Goodrich Corp GR.N in its engine controls joint venture, gaining full ownership of its fuel pumps and metering units business.

 The two companies combined their controls businesses in 2009 to form Aero Engine Controls.
 The joint venture employs about 1,400 people in Birmingham, Derby and Belfast in Britain and in Indianapolis in the United States.